Molodos/ElegooNeptuneThumbnails/README.md

 4) Develop
 5) Create package `python -m package_plugin` (package will be under `packaget_plugin/ElegooNeptune3Thumbnails.curapackage`)
+6) Use the `test.py` script for testing the formatting of image texts

 ## Contribution

-This repository is based on [sigathi/ElegooN3Thumbnail](https://github.com/sigathi/ElegooN3Thumbnail).
+This repository is based on [sigathi/ElegooN3Thumbnail](https://github.com/sigathi/ElegooN3Thumbnail) and therefore released under the **AGPL v3** license.